 This program is for kids ages 9 - 12.
 It is an interactive 8-week mindfulness program adapted from Amy Saltzman's A Still Quiet Place, is used to help children manage stress and anxiety in their lives, and develop their natural capacity for emotional resilience, respectful communication and compassionate action.

-A Friend in Me: Self-Compassion for Kids and Parents
+- A Friend in Me: Self-Compassion for Kids (Ages 7-12) *Currently Scheduled for March 2025

 This program is for kids ages 7-12.
 This skill-building program utilizes a combination of age-appropriate exercises - mindfulness, yoga/mindful movement, art, meditation practices, and multimedia - to cultivate kindness, encourage insight, build skills of self-awareness and empathy, and strengthen the capacity for greater emotional regulation and stronger emotional resilience.